 It Was Like This When We Got Here

-from my granddaughter Evangeline’s geography school books and some what are just
+my granddaughter Evangeline’s geography school books and some what are just made up

-ago, though it seems like only 460 to 485 million years ago.
-The whole place was all
+though it seems like only 460 to 485 million years ago.
+The whole place was all underwater,

-was 500 million years ago), and up come the northwest part of Arkansas right out of
+500 million years ago), and up come the northwest part of Arkansas right out of the ocean.

-up after the water ran off.
+after the water ran off.
 This is Hogspore country.
 The town is up or down Highway 71,

 depending on whether you’re coming or going.
-We don't particularly care whether
+We don't particularly care whether the town

 First folks in the area were the Quapaw, Caddo, Osage, (known for over seasoning

 their food), Cherokee, Chickasaw, Choctaw, Creek, Seminole, and the Sakajusemen.